-You will be assessed in all four strands which will all count for 25% each of your final grade: Listening Speaking Reading Writing 35 mins exam 7-9 mins with 15 45 mins I hr I0 mins Foundation Question I - student produces five short Section A: Reading Section A: mins prep time sentences in response to a photo (10 marks) English 3 parts including a comprehension in Question 2 - student produces a short piece of Section B: roleplay, reading English/non-verbal writing in response to five compulsory bullet aloud task and short responses Dictation points. where students conversation and a Section B: approximately 50 words in total (10 marks) transcribe short photo card Translation from Ouestion 3 - student completes five short grammar tasks (5 marks) sentences discussion.
-French into English Question 4 - translation of sentences from (35 words min) English into French, minimum 35 words in total (10 Question 5 (overlap question) - student produces a piece of writing in response to three compulsory bullet points, approximately 90 words in total.
+You will be assessed in all four strands which will all count for 25% each of your final grade: Listening Speaking Reading Writing Foundation 35 mins exam Section A: English Section B: Dictation where students transcribe short sentences 7-9 mins with 15 mins prep time 3 parts including a roleplay, reading aloud task and short conversation and a photo card discussion.
+45 mins Section A: Reading comprehension in English/non-verbal responses Section B: Translation from French into English (35 words min) I hr 10 mins Question I - student produces five short sentences in response to a photo (10 marks) Question 2 - student produces a short piece of writing in response to five compulsory bullet points, approximately 50 words in total (10 marks) Question 3 - student completes five short grammar tasks (5 marks) Question 4 - translation of sentences from English into French, minimum 35 words in total (10 marks) Question 5 (overlap question) - student produces a piece of writing in response to three compulsory bullet points, approximately 90 words in total.
 There is a choice from two questions (15 marks)

-GCSE French and Spanish have a Foundation Tier (grades I-5) and a Higher Tier (grades 4-9).
+GCSE French and Spanish have a Foundation Tier (grades 1-5) and a Higher Tier (grades 4-9).
 Students must take all four question papers at the same tier.